ishusagar/ishusagar/README.md

 <br/>

-- 🔭 I’m currently working on Machine learning and Data Structures.
+- 🔭 Code and Cosmics.
-- 🌱 I’m currently learning Django.
+- 🌱 I’m currently working on Machine learning and Data Structures.
 - 👯 I’m looking to collaborate on some ML projects.
 - 🤔 I’m looking for help with motivation.
 - 💬 Ask me about Tech.